Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Existence of Hadamard estimator

 It is easy to see that the map is a surjection and the preimage of this map for every $Q \in \mathcal{Q}$ is rotationally equivalent to each other.
 Hence, it suffices to show that the set of $X$ where the Hadamard product of $I - X(X^\top X)^{-1} X^\top$ is degenerate is measure zero.

 We observe that the determinant takes the form

-where $f_1(X)$ and $f_2(X)$ are polynomials in $np$ variables $X_{ij}, 1\le i \le n, 1\le j \le p$.
-As a fundamental property of polynomials, one and exactly one of the following two cases holds: \begin{enumerate} \item[(a)] The polynomial $f_1(X) \equiv 0$ for all $X$. \item[(b)] The roots of $f_1(X)$ is of zero Lebesgue measure. \end{enumerate}
+where $f_1(X)$ and $f_2(X)$ are polynomials in the $np$ variables $X_{ij}, 1\le i \le n, 1\le j \le p$.
+As a fundamental property of polynomials, one and exactly one of the following two cases holds: \begin{enumerate} \item[(a)] The polynomial $f_1(X) \equiv 0$ for all $X$. \item[(b)] The roots of $f_1(X)$ are of zero Lebesgue measure. \end{enumerate}

 Lemma \ref{lm:exists} falsifies case (a).
 Therefore, case (b) must hold.
 Recognizing that the set of $X$ where the Hadamard product of $Q(X)$ is not full rank is a subset of the roots of $f_1(X)$, case (b) confirms the claim of the present lemma.